hasrivas1/CapstoneProject/README.md

 Bill Depth (mm): Bill depth in millimeters
 Flipper Length (mm): Flipper length in millimeters Health Metrics: Health status of the penguin (Healthy, Overweight, Underweight)

+Methods being used:
+Logistic Regression, Random Forest Selection, SVM, and basic Neural Networks.

+I will be checking for the highest accuracy across all the data algorithms.